wizo06/japanese/docs/Fundamentals/particles.md

   </tr>
 </table>

-With this in mind, let's learn some basic particles.
+Let's begin learning some basic particles.
+Each particle has more than one usage/function.
+We will only learn a few basic usage for each particle for now.

+## Topic particles

+If we follow the analogy of the train, then topic particles are the particles that go into the "Topic 🏳️" part of the train.
+We will learn what this actually means when we learn about the particles themselves.
+There are two topics particles in Japanese: 「は」 and 「も」.

 ### 「は」

 **「は」 is the topic particle**.
 To follow the analogy of our hypothetical train, **「は」is like a flag**.
 Why do we depict it as a flag?
 Because that's what it does. **It flags something as the topic of the sentence**.
-While the kana 「は」 is normally pronounced as /ha/, it is pronounced /wa/ only when it is being used as the topic particle.
+While the kana 「は」 is normally pronounced as 「は」, it is pronounced as 「わ」 when it is being used as the topic particle.

 Let's look at an example sentence:

 - 私は日本人だ

+literally means:

-literally means "As for me, (I) am Japanese" or "Speaking of me, (I) am Japanese" or "In relation to me, (I) am Japanese".
+- "As for me, (I) am Japanese"
+- "Speaking of me, (I) am Japanese"
+- "In relation to me, (I) am Japanese"

 To visualize this, here's how it looks by using our train analogy:

 <table>
   <tr>